Healthcare for Brits in Morocco

 Terrorist groups are known to operate in Morocco, and it is possible that attacks may target tourist areas.
 This has led to an increased presence of security personnel in busy places as well as those with a greater population of tourists.

-If you are the victim of a crime, you will need to report this to the police and your travel insurer immediately.
+If you are the victim of a crime, you will need to report this to the police immediately.
 If you later wish to make a claim on your travel insurance against lost or stolen items, you will need a police report.

 Morocco has a colourful history comprising Berber, Arab, French, Spanish and broader European influence.
 Its culture marries the values of its different legacies in a way that makes it truly unique and a thrilling place to visit.

 As a Muslim country, there are different social restrictions to those that we are used to in the UK.
 Respect local laws and customs around propriety and behaviour, such as not engaging in public displays of affection and dressing respectfully, particularly during religious holidays and near holy sites.

 Sexual relations outside of marriage are illegal in Morocco, and unmarried couples may be asked to sleep in separate rooms by their hotels (or asked for evidence of their marriage).
 Within designated tourist sites or very touristy areas, this is likely to be less of an issue.
 Homosexuality is also illegal, so visit the International Lesbian, Gay, Bisexual, Trans and Intersex Association's website for guidance on attitudes to sexual orientation in different countries.

 During Ramadan, be sensitive to when you eat and whom you eat around.
 It can cause offence to eat and drink in front of those who are fasting, however for many it is perfectly acceptable that non-Muslims should eat and drink normally.
 It is best to exercise caution.